Oberson x Pomoca

 How Long Should Your Climbing Skins Be?

 The skin’s length should be close to that of the ski.
 For example, for a 160 cm ski, choose skins between 157 cm and 168 cm.
-Since these models are generic, you will need to trim and adjust the skins to the skis.
+Since these models are generic, you will need to trim and adjust the skins to the skis, then add the tail attachments after you’ve cut the skins.
+However, some skins come with tail attachments that let you adjust the length within a certain range.
+In this case, follow the manufacturer’s recommendations to choose a length compatible with your skis.

 For Splitboards

 For splitboards, choosing the width is easy.
 There is only one size available, which is 145 mm.
 For length, the method is similar to that for skis.
-Splitboard skins come in small, medium and . . . the addition for 2023?
-Large!
+Splitboard skins come in small, medium, and large.

 The idea is to always select a size that’s a little longer than that of the board.
 So if the splitboard is 154 cm, go with longer skins.